chromium/chromium/docs/accessibility/os/chromevox.md

 # ChromeVox (for developers)

 ChromeVox is the built-in screen reader on Chrome OS.
-It was originally developed as a separate extension but now the code lives inside of the Chromium tree and it's built as part of Chrome OS.
+It was originally developed as a separate extension but over time it has been incorporated into the operating system itself.
+Now the code lives inside of the Chromium tree and it's built and shipped as part of Chrome OS.

 NOTE: ChromeVox ships also as an extension on the Chrome webstore.
 This version of ChromeVox is known as ChromeVox Classic and is loosely related to ChromeVox (on Chrome OS).
 All references to ChromeVox relate only to ChromeVox on Chrome OS.

-To start or stop ChromeVox, press Ctrl+Alt+Z at any time.
+To start or stop ChromeVox, press Ctrl+Alt+Z on your ChromeOS device at any time.

 ## Developer Info